semantic-release/semantic-release/docs/support/FAQ.md

 **semantic-release** is written using the latest [ECMAScript 2017](https://www.ecma-international.org/publications/standards/Ecma-262.htm) features, without transpilation which **requires Node version 8.3 or higher**.

 See [Node version requirement](../support/node-version.md#node-version-requirement) for more details and solutions.

+# What is npx?

+[`npx`](https://www.npmjs.com/package/npx) – short for "npm exec" – is a CLI to find and execute npm binaries within the local `node_modules` folder or in the $PATH.
+If a binary can't be located npx will download the required package and execute it from its cache location.
+The tool is bundled with [npm](https://www.npmjs.com/package/npm) >= 5.2, or can be installed via `npm install -g npx`.
+For more details and motivation read the [introductory blog post](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) by [@zkat](https://github.com/zkat).